Updated last 18.06.2025

 Liquidators are appointed:

 The fees of the liquidator are established by the party who appoints him.
-Liquidators are registered with the Commercial Register, as the application for registration has to be accompanied by notarized consents with signature specimens.
-The application may also be submitted online with qualified electronic signature, as in this case the payable fees are lower.
+Initiation of the liquidation procedure, liquidators are registered with the Commercial Register, as the application for registration has to be accompanied by notarized consents with signature specimens.
+The filing is carried out by submitting a form to the Registry Agency.
+The form for the application is available at the following address in Section B of the drop-down menu.
+The application may also be submitted online with qualified electronic signature, and in this case the payable fees are lower.

-Term | The term for completion of the liquidation procedure is determined:
+| Term | The term for completion of the liquidation procedure is determined:

 If necessary, the specified term can be extended. |